parthenon-hpc-lab/parthenon/doc/sphinx/src/outputs.rst

 This will produce a text file (``.hst``) output file every 1 units of simulation time.
-The content of the file is determined by the functions enrolled by a specific package, see :ref:`history output`.
+The content of the file is determined by the functions enrolled by a specific package, see :ref:`state history output`.

 Python scripts
 --------------